-- 3. Prior to July 1, the budget is legally adopted by School Board resolution pursuant to the Uniform Budgeting and Accounting Act (1968 PA 2).
+- a.
+The Superintendent submits to the School Board a proposed operating budget for the fiscal year commencing on July 1.
+The operating budget includes proposed expenditures and the means of financing them.
+The level of control for the budgets is at the functional level as set forth and presented as required supplementary information. - b.
+Public hearings are conducted to obtain taxpayer comments. - c.
+Prior to July 1, the budget is legally adopted by School Board resolution pursuant to the Uniform Budgeting and Accounting Act (1968 PA 2).
 The Act requires that the budget be amended prior to the end of the fiscal year when necessary to adjust appropriations if it appears that revenues and other financing sources will be less than anticipated or so that expenditures will not be in excess of original estimates.
 Expenditures shall not be made or incurred, unless authorized in the budget, in excess of the amount appropriated.
-Violations, if any, in the general fund are noted in the required supplementary information section. - 4.
-Transfers may be made for budgeted amounts between major expenditure functions within any fund; however, these transfers and any revisions that alter the total expenditures of any fund must be approved by the School Board. - 5.
-The budget was amended during the year with supplemental appropriations, the last one approved prior to year-end June 30, 2022.
+Violations, if any, in the general fund are noted in the required supplementary information section. - d.
+Transfers may be made for budgeted amounts between major expenditure functions within any fund; however, these transfers and any revisions that alter the total expenditures of any fund must be approved by the School Board. - e.
+The budget was amended during the year with supplemental appropriations, the last one approved prior to year-end June 30, 2023.
 The District does not consider these amendments to be significant.